Choosing between a credit card and personal loan

 Fees and charges

-A personal loan will generally have an application fee when you take out the loan and a small monthly fee.
+A personal loan will generally have an establishment fee, which is a one-off fee you pay when you take out the loan and a small monthly fee.

 What is a credit card and how do they work?

 credit card provides access to funds up to a certain limit.
 They’re useful for daily expenses, monthly bills or smaller purchases that you’ll be able to pay off each month.
-Like personal loans, they’re also a type of unsecured lending.
+They’re also a type of unsecured lending.

-Credit cards provide great flexibility as they act as a line of credit that you can use as you need.
-You’re offered a credit limit and can continually spend up to that limit (as long as you pay the required minimum monthly repayment).
 A minimum credit card limit starts from as low as $1,000.
 Unlike a personal loan where you’ve borrowed a fixed amount upfront and that’s all you can spend, you can continue to spend with credit cards up to your available balance.
-Credit card debt is revolving, and if you’re not careful with your spending, you can spend more than you planned or are able to manage.
-It’s important to keep your credit card balance to an amount that you can manage and afford to repay.
 With our budget planner we'll help you do the numbers so you can budget your income successfully.

 Repayments and interest rates